qemu/qemu/docs/system/removed-features.rst

 The 'ide-drive' device has been removed.
 Users should use 'ide-hd' or 'ide-cd' as appropriate to get an IDE hard disk or CD-ROM as needed.

+``scsi-disk`` (removed in 6.0)
+''''''''''''''''''''''''''''''

+The 'scsi-disk' device has been removed.
+Users should use 'scsi-hd' or 'scsi-cd' as appropriate to get a SCSI hard disk or CD-ROM as needed.

 Related binaries
 ----------------